A Second Chance in Life

 This story had a happy ending so I immediately learned to take care of myself.
 I started eating, exercising and getting to know my body as well as learning about diabetes.
 All thanks to the support of my family, doctors, nutritionist and friends.

 I have gone through four very big complications in my life.
 My diagnosis was just the trigger for my second chance in life.

 I always considered diabetes as a lifestyle and never as a disease or a complication, but at 23, I faced a big problem.
 Normally we commit carelessness by trusting in something that becomes common in our life and I had the bad decision to believe that nothing happened when I neglected myself in my diet because I felt good.

-The symptoms were so similar to a poorly controlled diabetes of years; I ended up in intensive care 3 or 4 days.
+The symptoms were so similar to a poorly controlled diabetes of years; I ended up in intensive care three or four days.
 The truth is that I can not remember much about the days it lasts.
 Today I know that I was hospitalized for about 10 days and that I was about to die.
-The diagnosis of candidiasis was somewhat late, and I say late because in 3 days I was running out.
+The diagnosis of candidiasis was somewhat late, and I say late because in three days I was running out.